k33896733/Excel-From-Scratch-4-Layer-Neural-Network-for-Stock-Prediction/README.md

 <img width="500" height="200" alt="image" src="https://github.com/user-attachments/assets/bbfccd92-9a95-4652-80ae-0c878ff468c8" />
 <img width="500" height="200" alt="prediction2" src="https://github.com/user-attachments/assets/17364d62-7225-41f2-8d12-7943362addd2" />

-**The result is not good!
-How to prove whether the model is learning?**
+**The results aren't good — how can I demonstrate whether the model is actually learning?**

 A key validation test is that when **one of the input features is set to the target closing price itself**, the model rapidly learns to reproduce that value exactly — demonstrating that **the forward and backward propagation logic functions correctly**.